abdullah-wali/abdullah-wali.github.io/projects/mazdur.md

   - AI SMS Chatbot
   - Interactive Map
   - Web Development
-summary: "Pakistan's first local freelancing platform providing access to stable sources of income to individuals, even in the most remote villages and without internet access.
-Mazdur's AI SMS Chatbot and Interactive Map for searching freelancers in your vicinity enable everyone to monetize their skills, no matter how niche or digital or in-person."
+summary: "Pakistan's first local freelancing platform providing stable sources of income to individuals, even in the most remote villages and with no internet.
+Mazdur's AI SMS Chatbot and Interactive Map for searching freelancers in your vicinity enable everyone to monetize their skills, no matter how niche, digital or in-person."
 ---

 <!-- <img class="img-fluid" src="../img/cotton/cotton-header.png"> -->